Portrait of Sir William Pulteney

-Portrait of Sir William Pulteney is a 1772 portrait painting by the English artist Thomas Gainsborough.
+Portrait of Sir William Pulteney is an oil on canvas portrait painting by the English artist Thomas Gainsborough, from 1772.
 It depicts the British politician and landowner Sir William Pulteney, 5th Baronet.
-A major figure in eighteenth century Bath he commissioned the construction of Pulteney Bridge and Great Pulteney Street.
+A major figure in eighteenth-century Bath he commissioned the construction of Pulteney Bridge and Great Pulteney Street.
 It was painted when Gainsborough was based in Bath, before his move to London in 1774.
 It was exhibited at the Exhibition of 1772, the annual exhibition of the Royal Academy in Pall Mall.
-The painting is now in the Yale Center for British Art in New Haven, Connecticut as part of the Paul Mellon Collection.
+The painting is now in the Yale Center for British Art, in New Haven, as part of the Paul Mellon Collection.